helgajiang/helgajiang.github.io/_portfolio/2_project.markdown

 <br/>
 <img class="col three no-padding border" src="{{ site.baseurl }}/img/daily_ui_instructions.png" alt="" title=""/>
 <div class="col three caption">
     The prompt was to design a recipe, but I twisted it into a video tutorial instructions page.
 This would work for video recipes too (with ingredients instead of materials)!
-I would have used a progress bar for the difficulty level instead if stars, as the latter are more associated with ratings.
+I would have used a progress bar for the difficulty level instead of stars, as the latter are more associated with ratings.
     <br/>
 </div>
 <img class="col three no-padding border" src="{{ site.baseurl }}/img/daily_ui_pricing.png" alt="" title=""/>